hongkongkiwi/docker-rabbitmq-configs/README.md

 * Tutorials explaining each aspect of the config
 * Tutorials explaining how the docker-compose file works, including the volumes section
 * How to publish to the RabbitMQ manually and via ruby code.
-* Links to other useful pages
-* Some tips for using Dockerfiles and Docker-compose, inc installation

 DONE